cloudinary/wdio-allure-ts/README.md

 ```
 We use several types:

-`fix:` a commit of the type fix patches a bug in your codebase
+`fix:` a commit of the type fix patches a bug in your codebase (this correlates with `PATCH` in semantic versioning)

-`feat:` a commit of the type feat introduces a new feature to the codebase
+`feat:` a commit of the type feat introduces a new feature to the codebase (this correlates with `MINOR` in semantic versioning)

-`test:` a commit of the type test introduces a new test or correcting existing tests
+`test:` a commit of the type test introduces a new test or correcting existing tests (this correlates with `MINOR` in semantic versioning)

-`docs:` a commit of the type docs introduces adding/fixing documentation
+`docs:` commit of the type docs introduces adding/fixing documentation (this correlates with `MINOR` in semantic versioning)

+`BREAKING CHANGE:` a commit that has a footer BREAKING CHANGE:, or appends a `!` after the type/scope,
+                   introduces a breaking API change (correlating with `MAJOR` in Semantic Versioning).

+A BREAKING CHANGE can be part of commits of any type.

 ## Ready to Try?